-To help to distinguish between them, you’ll find that most seasoned guitarists will associate certain companies with the genres that their amps are best suited to.
+To help to distinguish between them, you’ll find that most seasoned guitarists will associate certain companies with the genres that their amps are best suited for.
 For example, Marshall amps are synonymous with classic rock and metal because of the crunchy, saturated distorted tones that they can achieve.
 On the flipside, Fender amps are popular with jazz and blues musicians as they sound crystal-clear and have lots of headroom and dynamic range.

-However, there’s yet another variable that gets thrown into the mix; whether an amp is ’boutique’ or not.
+However, there’s yet another variable that gets thrown into the mix — whether an amp is ’boutique’ or not.
 For fastidious tone connoisseurs, boutique guitar amps are considered the only way to go.
 But what makes these particular types of amps so desirable?
-In this article, we’ll expose the main qualities of boutique guitar amps to help you to decide whether they’re right for you.
+In this article, we’ll expose the main qualities of boutique guitar amps to help you to decide whether they’re right for you!

 What Makes a Guitar Amp ‘Boutique’?

 Apart from perhaps sporting a luxurious grille cloth and an eye-watering price tag, what makes a boutique guitar amp ’boutique’ has far more to do with its construction, electronics and sound rather than its classy aesthetic appointments.
 Looks are still important though!
 You’d probably feel more inspired to play an amplifier with character compared to something that looks conventional or bland.